brianfeister/pandoc-ebook-template/source/demo-callouts.md

 paragraph.
 This is a new paragraph.
 This is a new paragraph.
 This is a new paragraph.
 This is a new paragraph.
 This is a new paragraph.

+This paragraph contains a few \
+hard line breaks obtained \
+with escaped newline \
+characters.

 As you can see *all* the inline formatting is **actually** preserved.
 ++++